avajs/ava/docs/recipes/code-coverage.md

 > WARNING: `BABEL_ENV=production` does not work on Windows, you must use the `set` keyword  (`set BABEL_ENV=production`).
 For cross platform builds, check out [`cross-env`].

-Note that the build script really has very little to do with AVA, and is just a demonstration of how to use Babel's `env` configuration to manipulate your config so it's compatible with AVA.
+Note that the build script has very little to do with AVA and is just a demonstration of how to use Babel's `env` configuration to manipulate your config, so it's compatible with AVA.

 ### Use the Babel require hook

-To use the Babel require hook, add `babel-core/register` to the `require` section of you AVA config in `package.json`.
+To use the Babel `require` hook, add `babel-core/register` to the `require` section of you AVA config in `package.json`.

 ```json
 {